 Given a receive operation, we need to count the number of occurrences of input fields of the given name that may appear in every document sent to the client in an associated show operation.
-For a concrete XHTML/HTML document, this information is defined by Section 17.13.2 in [Raggett et al. 1999].
+For a concrete XHTML/HTML document, this information is defined by Section 17.13.2 in [31].
 For a running JWIG program, a conservative approximation of the information can be extracted from the receive edges in the flow graph and the summary graphs of the associated show operations.

-Compared to the field analysis in bigwig> [Sandholm and Schwartzbach 2000], this situation differs in a number of ways: (1) the present analysis works on summary graphs rather than on flow graphs.
-(2) In the old analysis, the plug and receive analyses were combined.
+Compared to the field analysis in <bigwig>[32], this situation differs in a number of ways: 1) The present analysis works on summary graphs rather than on flow graphs.
+2) In the old analysis, the plug and receive analyses were combined.
 We separate them into two independent analyses without losing any precision.
-(3) In bigwig>, a form is always inserted automatically around the entire document body.
-That precludes documents from having other forms for submitting input to other services.
-As described in Section 2.2, JWIG instead allows multiple forms by identifying those relevant to the session by the absence of an action attribute in the form element.
-(4) The notions of tuples and relations in [Sandholm and Schwartzbach 2000] are in JWIG replaced by arrays and receive[] operations.
+3) In